What is An Optical Encoder?

 Are all optical encoders created equal?

-Quantum Devices’ optical rotary encoders use a patented interlaced photodiode array designed to translate light intensity to electrical current with a high degree of accuracy.
-There are fundamental design differences between our encoders and our competitors which affect the output signal quality.
+Quantum Devices’ optical rotary encoders use a patented interlaced photodiode array designed to translate light intensity to electrical current with a high degree of accuracy, precluding the need for encoder potentiometers.
+There are several fundamental design differences between our encoders and our competitors which affect the output signal quality.

 What are optical encoders used for?